AlexTopchyan/SandrikGPT/README.md

-# SandrikGPT
+# SandrikGPT v.1.0
-SandrikGPT AI Robot is my project, featuring the Telegram bot SandrikGPT that facilitates communication with GPT-3.5.turbo.
-The bot adeptly addresses user queries on diverse topics, with optimized code for template requests.
-Additionally, it logs user messages and bot responses, saving them in a text file.
+SandrikGPT AI Robot is my project, which implements the telegram bot SandrikGPT, with which you can communicate with artificial intelligence (neural network gpt-3.5.turbo).

+- The bot answers any user questions and supports communication on any topic.
+- The bot code is also optimized for template user requests.
+- Implemented functionality for logging user messages and bot responses.
+Recording occurs in a text file.